 One of the management outcomes of the stream will also be to ensure there is clear channel capacity.
 This is in order for there to be enough space for maintenance crews to make a quick judgement call about whether to carry out any channel clearing works.
-Refer to Appendix E for details on the size of channel expected.
+Refer to Volume 2 maps for details on the size of channel expected.